MfFischer/Data-Analysis-projects/README.md

 # DATA ANALYSIS PORTFOLIO
 The following are the projects I completed during my Data Analysis professional training program at Practicum by Yandex.
-All the projects are created in Python using Jupyter Notebooks.
+Most the projects are created in Python using Jupyter Notebooks.

 | Project Name | Description | Libraries |
 | --- | --- | --- |